tismad01/master-etf/README.md

 This project demonstrates the use of blockchain technology to secure Extract, Transform, Load (ETL) processes.
 The solution utilizes Ethereum smart contracts to ensure data integrity and immutability during ETL operations.

+It showcases a robust integration of blockchain technology to enhance the security of ETL processes.
+By leveraging Ethereum smart contracts, the solution ensures data integrity and provides a secure, tamper-proof method for data handling in ETL operations.

 ## Project Structure

 ```bash